AdobeDocs/pdfservices-api-documentation/src/pages/overview/digital-seal-api/prerequisites.md

 ## Prerequisites for Digital Seal API

 ### 1. Procure Certificate Credentials
-* The Client has to make a purchase request for one or more certificates with any of the [supported Trust Service Providers](/overview/digital-seal-api/prerequisites/#supported-trusted-service-providers) to
+* The Client has to purchase a certificate from any of the [supported Trust Service Providers.](/overview/digital-seal-api/prerequisites/#supported-trusted-service-providers)
 * Trust Service Provider will perform remote identity verification of the client representative who acts as the legal owner of the Seal certificate.
 * After the identity verification, a client will create an account in their respective portal.
 A Certificate will be issued to the client which can be protected from unauthorised use by creating a static PIN.
 * Now the client can generate OAuth 2.0 Client Credentials, required for the Cloud Signature Consortium API Authorization.

-The Client should reserve Digital Id and PIN generated in this step for [configuring sealing paramaters](/overview/digital-seal-api/quickstarts/#1-configure-sealing-parameters)
+The Client should reserve Digital Id and PIN generated in this step for [configuring sealing paramaters.](/overview/digital-seal-api/quickstarts/#1-configure-sealing-parameters)

 ### 2. Obtain your OAuth Token